nopnop2002/esp-idf-bno055/README.md

 	</tbody>
 </table>

+The Fusion NDOF mode is a fusion mode with 9 degrees of freedom where the fused absolute orientation data is calculated from accelerometer, gyroscope and the magnetometer.
+The advantages of combining all three sensors are a fast calculation, resulting in high output data rate, and high robustness from magnetic field distortions.
+In this mode the Fast Magnetometer calibration is turned ON and thereby resulting in quick calibration of the magnetometer and higher output data accuracy.

 In Fusion NDOF mode, in addition to accelerometer, magnetometer, and gyroscope data, Euler angles can be output.
 Euler angles are roll, pitch and yaw.
 It's very intuitive and easy to understand.